Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 # Current Position

 In videogames, the use of a pathfinding algorithm is crucial when dealing with all sorts of movements.
 The algorithm that we are using now, the A*, as many of you know, can be really slow.
 Most of all when we have to deal with a larger map.
 At some point, the number of nodes that this algorithm has to explore and look through make it unusable.
 Either it takes too long to give a path (making unities look unresponsive) or the FPS of the game drop (disaster).
-This problem grows as well with the number of units demanding path.
+This problem grows as well with the number of units demanding path at the same time.

 It's for this reason we are going to find a way we can improve this algorithm.

 # Possible Optimizations
 There are lots of possibilities to optimize the A* each one with its pros and cons.
+I'm not going to go through all of them, but I'm going to try to briefly explain the main mechanics of some that I found interesting to take a look at.

 ## Parallel Search